 7 Bedroom Mountain Home

 This is one of the most beautiful, stunning, and most expensive Canmore cabins on this list.
-That being said it’s one of the most expensive because up to 20 people can stay here.
+That being said, it’s one of the most costly because up to 20 people can stay here.
 This amazing mountain home has 10 beds, seven bedrooms, (shared) a heated pool, and a heated hot tub.
-On top of all that all finishes are brand new and space is decorated with what I like to call “mountain modern” decor.
+On top of all that, all finishes are brand new, and the space is decorated with what I like to call “mountain modern” decor.

-It’s a cozy space great for multiple families planning to visit Canmore.
-With two fully equipped kitchens, a gas fireplace, two 55″ televisions, with new leather chairs and chic bean bags to relax on.
+It’s a cozy space that is great for multiple families planning to visit Canmore.
+It has two fully equipped kitchens, a gas fireplace, two 55-inch televisions, new leather chairs, and chic bean bags to relax on.

 This building is one of the few standalone properties available for rent in Canmore (Canmore has strict rental laws).
 It’s located inside the Mystic Springs Chalets & Hot Pools complex which is conveniently located near downtown Canmore.
 Easily walkable to all the best restaurants and things to do in Canmore.